 Preparing your exit strategy should include a plan for making your business look attractive.
 When it comes to planning your sale, it’s important that paperwork and financial documents are in order, as well as making sure the physical business is in good condition too.

-Your exit strategy should include your reasons for selling, and it’s important to be honest to buyers about this.
+Your exit strategy should include your reasons for selling, and it’s important to be honest with buyers about this.
 Your strategy should also include measures to ensure the company is equipped to survive without you, whether this includes additional training for staff or initiating a handover so that the infrastructure of your business remains sound.

 Once your exit strategy is in place, you will feel much more confident about selling your business.